rbstrachan/collatz/README.md

 while current_n != 1:
   if current_n % 2 == 0:
     current_n = current_n / 2
-    # adds one to the even count for a particular index
+    # adds one to the even count for the current index
     even_between_odd[index] += 1
   else:
     current_n = (3 * current_n) + 1